sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/pitchstaircase0.svg'</img>

-When *Pitch Staircase* block is clicked, *Pitch Staircase* widget is initialized.
+When *Pitch Staircase* block is clicked, the *Pitch Staircase* widget is initialized.
 The widget contains row for every *Pitch* block contained in the clamp of the *Pitch Staircase* block.
-Input fields in the top row of the widget specify the musical proportion to used to create new pitches in the staircase.
+The input fields in the top row of the widget specify the musical proportions used to create new pitches in the staircase.
 The inputs correspond to the numerator and denominator in the proportion resectively.
 By default the proportion is 3:2.